ghyman-oreilly/orm-epub-to-speech/README.md

 Options:
 - `--output`, `-o`: Output markdown filename (default: same as input with .md extension)
 - `--replace-stripped-elements-with-comments', '-c'`: When stripping out unwanted elements from the EPUB HTML (e.g., images, pre blocks, etc.), insert a comment where the elements have been removed.
+Default is to simply remove the elements.

 ### 2. Convert a Markdown file to speech